Attila (album): Overview

 The album, unlike other previously released double albums, was a novelty: it does not consist of two stand-alone albums, independent and unrelated to each other, like the "doubles" that preceded it since 1972, but is a unitary project consisting of eighteen songs divided into two discs.

 "Anche un uomo" was the ending theme of the TV quiz show Lascia o raddoppia? written by Mike Bongiorno, Anselmo Genovese and TV personality Ludovico Peregrini.

 "Don't Take Your Love Away" is a cover of a song written by Isaac Hayes.
 The song is also the longest track recorded by Mina, at nine minutes long.
 The track "Un po' di più" was originally sung by Patty Pravo and included on her album Sì... incoerenza in 1972.
 The songs "Rock and Roll Star" and "Anche tu" were also recorded by Mina in Spanish under the titles "Estrella del rock" e "También tù", respectively.
 At just sixteen years old, Mina's son Massimiliano Pani made his debut as a songwriter with two tracks, "Sensazioni" and "Il vento".

 The album cover was created by Luciano Tallarini, on photographs of Mauro Ballets reworked with the airbrush by Gianni Ronco.
 The album cover won the prize for best cover of the year and is displayed at the Museum of Modern Art in New York.

-Released in October of 1979, Attila was an immediate success, rising to the second place of the Italian chart and entering the top ten most successful records of the year.
+Released in October 1979, Attila was an immediate success, rising to the second place of the Italian chart and entering the top ten most successful records of the year.
 It is one of the best-selling albums of the singer's career.

 In 2024, in honor of the forty-fifth anniversary of the album's release, Warner Music released a limited edition of the album on colored vinyl.
 Included in the reissue was a previously unpublished additional illustration of Mina by Gianni Ronco.